 The implementation of the media literacy policy will be regularly studied and evaluated by KAVI in collaboration with stakeholders and the Ministry of Education and Culture.
-A schedule for the follow-up will be drafted in 2020.

 Based on Media Literacy in Finland by the Ministry of Education and Culture, the recent curricula revisions at all levels from early childhood education to secondary level and basic education for adults has been important for the promotion of media literacy.
 Firstly, media literacy is developed from the perspective of supporting the objectives and key content of instruction in each subject such as Finnish & literature, visual arts, social studies, history, and health education.
 Additionally, media literacy is also developed within the framework of multidisciplinary learning modules where it is understood as being part of multiliteracy.
-Both the National core curriculum for Basic education and the National core curriculum for General upper secondary schools describe the main topics for learning related to multiliteracy as a multidisciplinary module.
+Both the National core curriculum for Basic education and the National core curriculum for general upper secondary schools describe the main topics for learning related to multiliteracy as a multidisciplinary module.
 For basic education those are for example practising analytical, critical, ethical, environmental, and cultural literacy; producing, interpreting and communicating information and encouraging the use of multiliteracy when participating and being involved in their community, the media and society at large.
 For general upper secondary schools, emphasis is placed on being familiar with the key norms related to copyrights and freedom of speech, as well as responsibility in producing, using, and sharing contents.
 When it comes to separate subjects, the specific themes of online safety and the dangers of addiction are included in the content of health education as described in the national core curriculums.
-The National Agency for Education offers a platform (in Finnish Mediakasvatus) where pedagogical tools and support for media literacy education are available for teachers.
+The National Agency for Education offers a platform (in Finnish Mediaosaaminen) where pedagogical tools and support for media literacy education are available for teachers.
 Teacher training related to media literacy is also offered by the universities and other educational institutions, as well as by some NGOs.
 The Ministry of Education and Culture also offers funding (in Finnish Erityisavustus mediakasvatuksen ja medialukutaidon edistämiseen) for such awareness raising actions which are organised according to the aforementioned policy document entitled Media Literacy in Finland.

 The policy document Media Literacy in Finland also promotes actions in non-formal and informal learning.
 KAVI’s Department for Media Education and Audiovisual Media (MEKU) is responsible for the promotion and coordination of media education at a national level.
 In the field, there are almost 100 different organisations promoting media literacy.
 The Finnish Society on Media Education is a key organisation among NGOs in the media education field.
 Several other operators in media education are also members of this society.
 It aims to support and develop the field of research and practices concerning media literacy education, contribute to the public debate and provide opportunities to share media education experiences online and offline nationally and globally.
 It organises events, updates an informative website in three languages, also in English and co-operates in national and international networks.
 It also spreads information on social media sites (Facebook, Twitter, YouTube and Slideshare) to thousands of followers.
 The Finnish Society on Media Education is a global actor and a member of the UN-Alliance of Civilizations Media Literacy Education Clearinghouse and works in cooperation with International Clearinghouse on Children, Youth and Media.
 Its work is supported by the Ministry of Education and Culture and by its members.

 The policy document Media literacy in Finland lists actors that are exclusively active in the field of media education: ‘There are a multitude of active associations in the child and youth sector that focus on media education in promoting the well-being of children and adolescents.
 Examples of these organisations include the Mannerheim League for Child Welfare, Save the Children Finland, the Finnish Parents’ League and the Finnish 4H Organisation.’
-The document also highlights the work done by the youth work centres of expertise in their work: ‘ From the perspective of media education, some of the key centres of expertise at a national level in the 2010s were (and still are) the Centre of Expertise for Digital Youth Work in Finland, Verke, and Koordinaatti.
+The document also highlights the work done by the youth work centres of expertise in their work: ‘ From the perspective of media education, some of the key centres of expertise at a national level in the 2010s were (and still are) the Centre of Expertise for Digital Youth Work in Finland including Verke, and Koordinaatti.
 These centres of expertise for youth services, are financed by the Ministry of Education and Culture, to develop and promote competence, expertise and the flow of information regarding youth services as set out by the Youth Act.’